danfuzz/samizdat/doc/language-guide/03-functions.md

 The declaration section consists of the following, in order:

-* The yield definition (optional).
-See "Yield Definition" above.

 * The name (optional), in the form of an identifier in the language.
   This name is only used for debugging purposes.
 That is, using a name here does not cause any variable binding to take place, and particularly